Decisions made during the Tenancy Tribunal hearing are called orders.

 Not all orders are available to the public.
 This is usually for legal or technical reasons.
 Orders are available online for 36 months.
 You can also request paper copies from the District Court where the Tenancy Tribunal hearing was held for a small fee.

 The Tribunal can also order mediation

-Depending on the circumstances of the dispute, the Tenancy Tribunal may order both people to go back to mediation.
+Depending on the dispute, the Tenancy Tribunal may order both people to go back to mediation.

-If a tenant or landlord doesn’t do what they’ve been ordered to do by the Tenancy Tribunal, the order may be able to be enforced through the Collections Unit of the Ministry of Justice.
+If a tenant or landlord doesn’t do what they’ve been ordered to do by the Tenancy Tribunal, the order may be enforced.
+Orders are enforced through the Collections Unit of the Ministry of Justice.